Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 What are Florida Stone Crabs?

-Though, stone crabs are a considered a Florida delicacy, these crustaceans are actually found in a broader expanse from Belize across the Gulf Coast and Texas, to the East in the Bahamas and up as far North as Georgia and South Carolina.
+Though stone crabs are a Florida delicacy, these crustaceans are found in a broader expanse from Belize across the Gulf Coast and Texas, to the East in the Bahamas, and up as far North as Georgia and South Carolina.

 Florida stone crabs are very different from the blue crabs I grew up with in Virginia, and they’re nothing like the king or snow crab legs you get from the colder waters off of Alaska.